pierredavidbelanger/githubappcaster/README.md

 ### 2) Enter the requested values

 - `GITHUB_API_LOGIN`: your GitHub login (username)
-- `GITHUB_API_TOKEN`: a generated GitHub [personal access tokens](https://help.github.com/articles/creating-an-access-token-for-command-line-use/) with the public_repo scope
+- `GITHUB_API_TOKEN`: a generated GitHub [personal access tokens](https://help.github.com/articles/creating-an-access-token-for-command-line-use/) with the `public_repo` scope

+**WARNING:** Please understand the implications of issuing a GitHub personal access token.
+Ensure that the token you use is only used for this tool, and that you allow only the `public_repo` scope, or else, your private repositories releases may leak to the public!

 ### 3) Hit the `Deploy for Free` button